tokjun/IGTLRepeater/README.md

 $ mkdir OpenIGTLink-build
 ~~~~

-You can configure the source code with CMake, from either CMake GUI or `ccmake` interface, or using the `cmake` command.
-The library can be compiled with the default parameters, though using the `Release` mode could improve the performance.
-If you are using either CMake GUI or ccamek interface,
+You can configure the source code with CMake, from either CMake GUI or `ccmake` interface or using the `cmake` command.
+The library can be compiled with the default parameters, though `Release` mode could improve the performance.
+If you are using either CMake GUI or `ccmake`` interface,

 | Where is the source code    | <working directory>/OpenIGTLink       |